KalleHallden/BookOmatic/README.md

 ### Edge cases:
 - User1 is in the process of booking an appointment and User2 books it before User1 finishes.
 So once User1 is done it is no longer available.
     - Solution: When a user presses a time slot it becomes unavailable straight away.
 And if they cancel or get disapproved it will become available again.

+---

+## Want to help out?
+I encourage everyone to help out with this project, no matter what your skill base is.
+If you know any form of coding, look at the issues (in special those labelled as "good first issue", for the newcomers), and make Pull Requests!
+Make issues!
+Make reviews!
+Make!
+Any help is appreciated and will be taken kindly!